praveen-ariva/chat-app/README.md

 3. Verify you have the required PHP extensions enabled (pdo_sqlite)
 4. Make sure all directories have the correct permissions
 5. If using Windows, update the path separators in the code as needed

-### Common Issues and Solutions

-**Database Connection Issues**
-- Make sure the database file exists in the specified location
-- Check file permissions on the database file
-- Verify PHP has the pdo_sqlite extension installed

-**UUID Handling Issues**
-- Ensure UUIDs are consistently treated as strings in your code
-- Use explicit type casting when comparing UUIDs

-**Permission Issues**
-- Set appropriate file permissions for logs directory
-- Set appropriate file permissions for storage directory

-**API Request Issues**
-- Make sure you're using the correct Content-Type header
-- Double-check your JSON syntax in request bodies
-- Verify that UUIDs are properly formatted